 1.2.
 The main principle is the principle of subsidiarity. ccTLD policy should be set locally, unless it can be shown that the issue has global impact and needs to be resolved in an international framework.
 Most of the ccTLD policy issues are local in nature and should therefore be addressed by the local Internet Community, according to national law.

-Given the IANA Functions Operator currently seeks government approval for all ccTLD delegations and redelegations governments usually limit the use of their power in these matters to redelegations where the local government is requesting a change of ccTLD manager which is not supported by the current manager.
+Given the IANA Functions Operator currently seeks government approval for all ccTLD delegations and redelegations, governments usually limit the use of their power in these matters to redelegations where the local government is requesting a change of ccTLD manager which is not supported by the current manager.

 ccTLD delegations and redelegations are affected.